 Just below the fold is the well-illustrated 3-step process of using the app.
 As the user scrolls past the on-screen app images, headlines, and brief instruction paragraphs, a purple dot slides along the wavy line representing train tracks and mirroring the user’s movement.

 The website’s messaging is concise and brief, never exceeding three lines per paragraph.

 On the bottom left corner of the website is a pop-up tile that appears periodically, showcasing the names of new app users who just signed up, as a way of providing social proof and incentivizing prospects to follow suit.

 Hotel Frida is a relaxation and leisure resort in Italy’s South Tirol region.
-Its website is designed by Austrian creative agency Plural that went above and beyond any norm for this highly unconventional website.
+Its website is designed by the Austrian creative agency Plural which went above and beyond any norm for this highly unconventional website.

 Then, the visitor notices that the mouse cursor has turned into a spray can.
-Clicking anywhere on the screen paints the website’s background in a wide range of vibrant colors with the authentic graffiti effect.
-Pinks, greens, blues and yellows turn the mostly white website into a festival of colors.
+Clicking anywhere on the screen paints the website’s background in a wide range of vibrant colors with an authentic graffiti effect.
+Pinks, greens, blues, and yellows turn the mostly white website into a festival of colors.

 Clicking on either of the three options/seasons opens a page with a portrait-mode video and a list of activities during the given season.
 Each page is adorned with a gallery containing hi-res images and links to value-rich blog articles on relevant activities.